NorthernMan54/homebridge-alexa/README.md

 * Thermostat
 * Heater/Cooler
 * Door locks ( Lock and status only, Alexa does not support unlocking )
-* HomeKit Television ( Initial support only On/Off and Volume Control )
+* HomeKit Television ( Initial support only On/Off, Inputs and Volume Control )
+* Garage Doors and Window Coverings/Blinds
+* Door bells

 ### Supported as Other Types

-* Door/Garage Door - Supported as a on/off device and also supported as a contact sensor for routines
 * Fans, Humidifier Dehumidifier and Air Purifiers - Supported as a Switch
-* Window Coverings / Blinds - Supported as Other
 * Valves, Sprinklers and Shower Heads - Supported as a light bulb
 * Occupancy Sensors - Supported as a Contact Sensor